-01 Collecting The primary mission of Pha Tad Ke Botanical Garden is to establish a collection of living plants as well as a program of conservation that will be useful for botanists and their research projects.
-This project will be the first of its kind in a country, which suffers from a lack of knowledge in this field.
-The goal is to establish a number of specialized collections of native plants, to preserve the customs and uses associated with these plants, and to promote their future use both in ceremonies and as medicines or in traditional construction, etc. The Garden plans to create five thematic collections, which will make possible research directed at the reintroduction of wild plants and their restoration into the natural environment.
-The different themes of these collections will be determined by the Garden's scientific team and will include, among others, an orchid house and an ethno-botanic garden.
-In order to establish these collections, the Garden envisages starting with a series of eight collecting trips a year over three years to be undertaken by the scientific team.
+01 Collecting The primary mission of Pha Tad Ke Botanical Garden is to establish a collection of living plants and a biodiversity conservation program that will be useful for botanists and their research projects.
+This project is the first of its kind in a country suffering from a lack of knowledge in this field.
+The goals are to establish a number of specialized collections of native plants, to preserve the customs and uses associated with these plants, and to promote their future use both in ceremonies and as medicines or in traditional construction.
+The Garden is creating five thematic collections, which will make possible research directed at the reintroduction of wild plants and their restoration into the natural environment.
+The different themes of these collections is determined by the Garden's scientific team and will include, among others, an orchid house and an ethno-botanical garden.
+In order to establish these collections, the Garden will start with a series of eight collecting trips a year over three years to be undertaken by the scientific team.